Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 2. Consideration

-In the consideration stage, customers have done enough research to realize that they need a product or service.
+In the consideration stage, customers have researched enough to realize they need a product or service.
 At this point, they begin to compare brands and offerings.

 During this stage, brands should deliver product marketing content to help customers compare different offerings and, eventually, choose their product or service.
 The aim is to help customers navigate a crowded marketplace and move them toward a purchase decision.